Crashedmind/MyTechieBits.com/content/posts/TrelloBookShelf/index.md

 published: true
 ---

+Trello has many uses - including as a virtual bookshelf organised by the value it delivers to you.

 Organize books by value to you
 1. the area you want to learn about
 2. the value of each book in that area